55 Rapid-Fire Icebreaker Activities For Any Group

 Demographics

 Brainstorm background data that the contestants may be interested in knowing about each member (for example, age, education, etc.).
-In reference to the demographics, have every participant choose who they are.
+Have each participant write down the answers to these questions and share with the group.

 Where Are You?

-Before members meet, the team leader needs to pick a date and ask everyone what they were doing on that date.
+The moderator picks a date and asks everyone what they were doing on that date.
+They might need some time to remember!

 We Are One